-At Suffolk SENDIASS we follow a national set of Quality Standards for services providing impartial information, advice and support developed by the Information, Advice and Support Services Network
+At Suffolk SENDIASS we follow a national set of Minimum Standards for services providing impartial information, advice and support relating to Special Educational Needs and Disability (SEND).
+The Minimum Standards are developed by the Information, Advice and Support Services Network

 This helps us to monitor the effectiveness of our service we provide and ensure that it is at 'arm’s length’ from the local authority.
 By this we mean that we act, and are seen to act, separately and impartially, with no undue influence or control from either the local authority or the Clinical Commissioning Group in our area.